Curufir/sfml-invaders/README.md

-# sfml-invaders
+# SFML Invaders
-A simple project for learning SFML/C# .
+A simple project for learning SFML/C#.
+Hopefully my struggles will make things a little easier for someone else in the future.